dwright37/unstructured-evidence-sunset/README.md

 ## Code

-We release the following scripts used to generate the results:
+We release the following scripts used to generate the results in our paper:

 - `generate_synthetic_data.py`: Used to generate SUnsET
 - `generate_synthetic_data_baseline.py`: Used to generate the baseline synthetic data for comparison